 - Eric Carle inspiration!
 From books, toys, or online images!

-STEP 1: Be inspired!
 We have lots of Eric Carle things around the house so it was easy to be inspired!
-I got out my son’s Eric Carle flashcards and used them as inspiration for all the different patterns.
+We used our Eric Carle flashcards as inspiration for all the different patterns.
 The key to getting the look is lots of layers!

-STEP 2: Paint the tissue paper.
-Paint with lots of layers.
+Paint the white tissue paper with lots of layers.
 You can let the paper dry in-between the layers or layer the paint wet.
 You can use lots of different things to create textures.
 I ended up using different sized paint brushes, a sponge, pencil erasers for dotting, and a toothpick for dragging through the paint.
 I put a piece of computer paper under my tissue paper to catch the paint bleeding through.
 Make sure to lift the tissue paper up after each layer so it doesn’t stick!

 I had a huge sheet of paper set up to lay the tissue paper sheets on in-between layers.